Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

-Analysing the spatial profile, we note $\sim 20\%$ and $\sim 2\%$ dispersion in the z and x-y directions respectively relative to the outflow velocity.
-Towards the base ($z \sim 0-3$), and top ($z \sim 17-20$) of the wind, the profile shows anomalous behavior due to the presence of a relatively low number of dust particles/gas cells and boundary effects.
+Analysing the spatial profile, we note $\sim 20\%$ and $\sim 2\%$ dispersion in the $\hat{z}$ and $\hat{x}-\hat{y}$ directions respectively relative to the outflow velocity.
+Towards the base ($z \sim 0-3 \, \Lscale$), and top ($z \sim 17-20\, \Lscale$) of the wind, the profile shows anomalous behaviour due to the presence of a relatively low number of dust particles/gas cells and boundary effects.
 Away from the boundaries, the dispersion shows no spatial dependence.
+In addition, we present the spatial profile of the outflow velocity, $\rm v_z$, shown as a dashed line.
+We observe a consistent trend of increasing outflow velocity with height, as particles with higher velocities can travel further in a given time interval.
+Further, we note that the outflow attains highly super-sonic velocities.
+By assuming an isothermal sound speed and a range of molecular gas temperatures between $\rm T \sim 10^3-10^4 \, K$, we estimate that corresponds to a maximum outflow velocity range of approximately $2-6 \times 10^4 \rm km s^{-1}$.
+We compared our estimates with the observed velocities reported in \citet{fiore2017agn} for AGNs with similar luminosities and find them to be consistent with X-ray winds with ultra-fast outflows.
+Therefore, while the comparison provides some insights, the velocities we observe in our simulations may not be directly comparable as they likely originate from different physical mechanisms and/or locations.
+However, as AGN outflows can arise from various physical processes, there are likely multiple mechanisms driving the observed outflows.
+Therefore, we caution against drawing definitive conclusions based solely on this comparison.